6 Ways Senior Living Is Like Summer Camp for Older Adults

 When describing the music camp she attended that one summer, Mary remembers it well: “It was right on Lake Michigan, and we had these log cabins in the woods, bunk beds, and big, open expanses of walking paths,” she says.

 While she’s since traded in sleeping in a bunk bed for a spacious two-bedroom apartment, a stunning natural environment is waiting right outside.
-Her private patio, a must-have for her two cats to soak up sunny days, has a pond view!
-Orchard Cove’s 38 acres of natural beauty include walking trails and paved paths surrounding a serene pond that allow residents to enjoy everything New England’s four seasons offer.
+Her private patio, a must-have for her two cats to soak up sunny days, has a pond view.
+Orchard Cove’s 38 acres of natural beauty include walking trails and paved paths surrounding a serene pond, allowing residents to enjoy everything New England’s four seasons offer.
 Residents also have access to community gardens and outdoor seating areas.

 The NewBridge campus in Dedham includes a 100-acre nature preserve with two miles of walking trails along the Charles River.
 Residents can surround themselves with woods and wetlands with maple, oak, and white pine, native grasses, and perennial wildflowers.